d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/sagemaker.md

 :width:`400px`
 :label:`fig_sagemaker-jupyter`

-Running and editing Jupyter notebooks on the SagaMaker instance is similar to what we have discussed in :numref:`sec_jupyter`.
+Running and editing Jupyter notebooks on the SageMaker instance is similar to what we have discussed in :numref:`sec_jupyter`.
 After finishing your work, do not forget to stop the instance to avoid further charging, as shown in :numref:`fig_sagemaker-stop`.

 ![Stop a SageMaker instance.](../img/sagemaker-stop.png)